scoopex/directory-marks/README.md

 $ cdm -d webfolder web
 ```

-## Where shellmarks are stored
+## Where directory-marks are stored

-All of your directory bookmarks are saved in `~/.config/shell/shmal` (think SHell MArk List),
+All of your directory bookmarks are saved in `~/.config/shell/directory-marks`
-but that can easily be changed just by changing the SMFILE environment variable.
+but that can easily be changed just by changing the DMFILE environment variable.